Bastieisendick/encryption-tool/README.md

 The settings of the Encryptor can make the time consume better, but some break the Program, so just try out what goes the quickest for you.
 For me the standard works as one of the best.
 Also the languages should be OK to read, but not perfect.

-When you want to run the code as python code, Im not shure if it will work, cause you will have to change the part with subprocess.popen to a python file.
+When you want to run the code as python code, Im not sure if it will work, cause you will have to change the part with subprocess.popen to a python file.